 Talk Like a Man: Communication and Connectedness for Men in the Middle Years

-According to a recent Boston Globe Magazine article, the greatest threat facing middle-age men is loneliness -- and a key solution to that problem is connectedness.
-Meaningful connections with family, friends, community organizations, and social institutions are vital to every man’s well-being yet can be hindered by society’s view of masculinities (i.e., characterizations of various “types” of men from the perspective of the overall culture in which we live).
-The task, then, is to help men forge connections, not despite the culture but within it.
+According to a recent Boston Globe Magazine article, the greatest problem facing middle-age men is loneliness.
+The solution?
+Connectedness.
+As defined by the Centers for Disease Control (CDC), connectedness is “the degree to which a person or group is socially close, interrelated, or shares resources with other persons or groups.”
+Connections with family, friends, community organizations, and social institutions are vital to a man’s well-being, yet can be hindered by society’s view of “masculinities.”
+The task, then, is to help men forge connections not despite the culture but within it.

-Presenter: Franklin Cook, MA, CPC, is Director of Community Outreach for MassMen.
+Franklin Cook, MA, CPC, is Director of Community Outreach for MassMen.
 He owns and operates Unified Community Solutions, a private consultancy in Watertown, MA, that worked with Screening for Mental Health and the Massachusetts Department of Public Health to launch MassMen in 2015.
 Franklin began his career as a volunteer and has worked since 1999 at the community, state, and national levels in community-based suicide prevention program development, management, and leadership.
-He also specializes in peer support practices for bereavement care and for addiction recovery.